KyleKirkpatrick/railway_level_crossing_logic/1_Analysis/A_Introduction.md

 # Introduction

 The aim of this project is to design an active system to control gates at a level railway crossing.
-The system will employ sensors and logic to safely control traffic when a train is traveling through the crossing.
+The system will employ sensors and logic to safely control traffic when a train is travelling through the crossing.
 The system will autonomously lower gates to restrict traffic while a train is passing, and will feature awareness to ensure the gates do not harm vehicles or pedestrians.
 I aim to keep the implementation simple to make this an affordable and maintainable solution that is safer than a passive railway crossing.

 ## Parameters